 Working with Model Level Met

 Meteorology providers may choose to compute their data on different vertical levels.
 For example, the ECMWF IFS product is computed on 137 model levels.
 The pressure of a given model level is not constant, but varies with time and horizontal position.
 The pressure at a given point can be computed following ECMWF guidelines.
-This notebook uses the metview library to convert from ECMWF model levels to pressure levels.

 [1]: